Long-Run Event Study

 (2) Calendar-time portfolio approach (CTIME)/Jensen's alpha approach

 The CTIME approach calculates the abnormal return of a portfolio consisting of all firms that experienced the event of interest.
 The abnormal return is defined as the excess return that cannot be explained by expected return models, such as the CAPM or other factor models.
 The CTIME approach is also named “alpha approach” since "alpha", both in a statistical and an investment theory sense, closely relates to the excess return concept of the CTIME approach.
 Statistically, alpha refers to the intercept in a time-series regression on actual returns that statistically tests whether these models do explain the actual returns.
 If they do not explain the actual returns sufficiently, an intercept significantly different from zero results that represents the abnormal returns occured at the event date.
 Within the context of investments, this alpha reflects the risk-adjusted return measure that expresses the so-called active return on an investment, the return that would be attributable to the investment manager.
 In event studies, the event substitutes the "investment manager" in being responsible for the abnormal returns.
 The CTIME approach thus reflects an investor's actual investment experience in the respective stock portfolio.
-While the method has typically been applied in investment and behavioral and corporate finance research, it has become adopted also in fields like marketing (e.g., Moorman et al., 2012).
+While the method has typically been applied in investment and behavioral and corporate finance research, it got adopted also by other domains, such as marketing (e.g., Moorman et al., 2012).